d2l-ai/d2l-en/chapter_preliminaries/probability.md

 ## Conditional independence
 What should a patient do upon receiving such terrifying news?
 Likely, he/she would ask the physician to administer another test to get clarity.
-The second test has different characteristics (it isn't as good as the first one).
+The second test has different characteristics (it is not as good as the first one).

 |outcome |  HIV positive |  HIV negative |
 |:------------|--------------:|--------------:|